sfDesat/Orion/README.md

 This mod is very much a work in progress.

 If you want to leave feedback please refer to my [Github Page](https://github.com/sfDesat/Orion).
 _!
-This mod uses a new loader.
+This version uses a new loader.
 If you update from v0.0.7 or lower please reinstall LethalExpansion !_